-Factor: Scale (10% weight)
+Factor: Scale (20% weight)

-Scale is an important indicator of the overall depth of a company's business and its success in attracting a variety of customers, as well as its resilience to shocks, such as sudden shifts in demand or rapid cost increases.
+Scale is an important indicator of the overall breadth and depth of a company's business, its pricing power and its success in attracting a variety of customers, as well as its resilience to shocks, such as sudden shifts in demand or rapid cost increases.
+Scale also can be an indicator of a semiconductor company's research and development capabilities and its negotiating leverage with customers and suppliers.